advaithmanoj/template_matching_on_fpga/README.md

 ## Overview

 Template matching is a common computer vision technique used to locate an object inside a larger image.
-Traditional software implementations are computationally expensive because every possible window must be compared sequentially.

-This project accelerates the process by implementing the matching algorithm completely in hardware using:
+This project accelerates this process by implementing the matching algorithm completely in hardware using:

 - Binary Sum of Absolute Differences (SAD)
 - Parallel Processing Elements (PEs)